stackbit-projects/polite-octopus-16a7d/content/pages/index.md

     type: section_hero
     title: SECNET CLOUD
     content: >
-      A network engineer's journey from on-prem to the cloud and everything inbetween
+      *A network engineer's journey from on-prem to the cloud and everything else in between.*
   - section_id: about
     type: section_content
     title: About